DanielMoraDC/bayesian-methods-for-ml/README.md

 We try to stick, whenever possible, to notation in Bishop'0s book (add ref here).

+Note that while LaTeX notation renders when working within the Jupyter environment, it might not properly show when browsing the notebooks in Github.

 ## Future work

 - [ ] Adapt week 1 to notation.